george-hawkins/micropython-wifi-setup/README.md

 There's a substantial amount of code behind the WiFi setup process.
 Some of the pieces may be useful in your own project.

 The most interesting elements are cut-down versions of [MicroWebSrv2](https://github.com/jczic/MicroWebSrv2), [MicroDNSSrv](https://github.com/jczic/MicroDNSSrv/), [schedule](https://github.com/rguillon/schedule) and [logging](https://github.com/micropython/micropython-lib/blob/master/logging).
-The web server, i.e. MicroWebSrv2, is the most dramatically reworked of these, though the core request and response classes (and the underlying networking related classes) remain much as they were.
+The web server, i.e. MicroWebSrv2, is the most dramatically reworked of these, though the core request and response classes (and the underlying networking-related classes) remain much as they were.

 Most of the changes were undertaken to reduce memory usage and to get everything to work well with an event loop based around `select.poll()` and `select.poll.ipoll(...)` (where services are fed with events - what I call pumping).
 All threading has been removed from the web server and it can only handle one request at a time.
-Given the use of polling it would be possible to support multiple concurrent requests - the reason for not doing this, is to avoid the additional memory required to support send and receive buffers for more than one request at a time.
+Given the use of polling, it would be possible to support multiple concurrent requests - the reason for not doing this, is to avoid the additional memory required to support send and receive buffers for more than one request at a time.

 ### The web server